ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/commands/querying/how-to-work-with-facet-query.dotnet.markdown

-# Commands : Querying : How to work with Facet query?
+# Commands: Querying: How to work with Facet query?

 There are two methods that allow you to send a Facet query to a database:
 - [GetFacets](../../../client-api/commands/querying/how-to-work-with-facet-query#getfacets)